skulkarnikoynaventures/haridraroots/README.md

-# Haridra Roots / Tru Turmeric Netlify Website
+# Haridra Roots / Tru Turmeric

-Static website package.
-Upload this folder to Netlify or drag-and-drop the ZIP into Netlify Deploys.

 ## Image notes
 The site references public Wikimedia Commons image URLs for turmeric farms and rhizomes.
 Replace these URLs in `styles.css` with your own farm/product photography when available.